Improving Outcomes and Reducing Costs for Medicaid Managed Care Patients

 Outcomes and Lessons Learned:

-NYSHealth originally awarded Refuah a two-year grant of $198,000 (followed up with a 1-year grant extension) to establish a partnership with Fidelis Care and HMA to:
+NYSHealth awarded Refuah a grant to establish a partnership with Fidelis Care and HMA to:

 - Develop and implement a data-driven plan to improve patient outcomes and reduce costs for Refuah’s Medicaid managed care patients;

 - Align incentives and accountability between Refuah and Fidelis Care; and

 - Implement clinical and operational practices at Refuah that support the improved model of care and financial accountability.

 Without notifying NYSHealth, Refuah made several project changes over the course of the grant period that significantly altered the project’s original purpose and scope of activities:

 - HMA, a lead partner, left the project;